Skip to main content

 The maximum incentive or penalty is generally limited to 30 percent of the total cost of health coverage, though this can increase to 50 percent for programs designed to prevent tobacco use.
 This financial limit is a legal acknowledgment of the potential for coercion.

 A central requirement is the provision of a “reasonable alternative standard.”
-This means that if you have a that makes it unreasonably difficult or medically inadvisable for you to meet the specified goal, your employer must provide another way for you to earn the reward.
+This means that if you have a medical condition that makes it unreasonably difficult or medically inadvisable for you to meet the specified goal, your employer must provide another way for you to earn the reward.

 For instance, if you are unable to meet a cholesterol target, your plan might allow you to earn the same reward by completing an educational course on heart health or following the recommendations of your personal physician.
 This provision is a crucial, if imperfect, attempt by the law to account for the diversity of human biology.